-- 1. Net investment return decreased from 7.25% to 7.00% - 2.
-Mortality, disability, withdrawal, retirement, and salary scale rates were updated. - 3.
-Inflation increased from 3.00% to 2.75%.
+- 1. Net investment return same 7.00%

+- 2. Mortality, disability, withdrawal, retirement, and salary scale rates were updated.

+- 3. Inflation same 2.75%.

 ^{}Historical information is required only for measurement periods for which GASB 75 is applicable.
 Future years' information will be displayed up to 10 years as information becomes available.